WHAT IS HOUSING MITIGATION?

 OUR POSITION

 It is essential to increase housing mitigation rates to ensure developers are participating meaningfully in providing homes for the workers their projects necessitate.
 One of the main reasons we have a sizable stock of affordable/workforce housing is that developers have provided homes as part of their developments.
-Lacking this tool, we would be in a far worse situation.
-It has become increasingly clear that even our current requirements are too low—our housing need keeps increasing as the tourism industry continues to create new low-paying jobs.
+Lacking this tool, we has fewer opportunities for locals to live locally.
+Many businesses and individuals benefit from publicly-funded housing (see the list of businesses starting on page 34 here).

 WHAT’S NEXT?